suhasHere/moq-drafts/draft-nandakumar-moq-transport.md

 * a "drop-priority" value, which indicates the relative priority of this object versus other objects in the track or other tracks in the connection.

-Higher values of the dro-priority field indicate higher drop priorities: objects mark with priority 0 would be the last to be dropped, objects marked with priority 3 would be dropped before dropping objects with priority 2, etc. Nodes support up to 8 drop-priority levels, numbered 0 to 7.
+Higher values of the drop-priority field indicate higher drop priorities: objects mark with priority 0 would be the last to be dropped, objects marked with priority 3 would be dropped before dropping objects with priority 2, etc. Nodes support up to 8 drop-priority levels, numbered 0 to 7.